Efficient Learning on Large Graphs using a Densifying Regularity Lemma

-\begin{itemize} \item While some variants of the WRL only prove existence \citep{Szemeredi_analyst}, we find the approximating low-rank graph as the solution to an ``easy to optimize'' loss function (hence our approach is \emph{constructive}). \item While some versions of the WRL \cite{frieze1999quick} propose an algorithm that provably obtains the approximating low-rank matrix, these algorithms are exponentially slow and not applicable in practice (for example, see the discussion in Section 7 of \citep{finkelshtein2024learning}).
+\begin{itemize}[leftmargin=0.5cm, itemsep=0.2cm, topsep=0.0cm] \item While some variants of the WRL only prove existence \citep{Szemeredi_analyst}, we find the approximating low-rank graph as the solution to an ``easy to optimize'' loss function (hence our approach is \emph{constructive}). \item While some versions of the WRL \citep{frieze1999quick} propose an algorithm that provably obtains the approximating low-rank matrix, these algorithms are exponentially slow and not applicable in practice (for example, see Section 7 of \cite{finkelshtein2024learning}).
 Instead, the loss function we introduce can be efficiently optimized via gradient descent.
 While the optimization procedure is not guaranteed to find the global minimum since the loss is non-convex, it nevertheless produces high-quality approximations in practice (hence the term \emph{semi}-constructive).
 To facilitate a gradient descent-based optimization, we relax the combinatorial problem (hence the term \emph{soft}). \item Previous versions of the WRL consider undirected graphs, while we treat general directed graphs (hence the term \emph{directional}). \item While previous versions of the WRL required $N/(\sqrt{E}\epsilon^2)$ communities for $\epsilon$ error w.r.t. the standard cut metric, we guarantee an $\epsilon$ error in weighted cut metric with only $1/\epsilon^2$ communities.
-Hence, as opposed to past methods like \cite{finkelshtein2024learning}, the number of communities in our method \emph{is independent of any property of the graph, including the number of nodes and sparsity level}.
-This capability directly follows the fact that we balance the importance of edges and non-edges in our optimization target, which effectively leads to a formal approach for approximating \emph{sparse large graphs} by \emph{dense low rank graphs}, justifying the term \emph{densifying} in the name of our lemma.
+Hence, the number of communities in our method \emph{is independent of any property of the graph, including the number of nodes and sparsity level}.
+This capability directly follows from balancing the importance of edges and non-edges in our optimization target.
+As a result, it leads to a formal approach for approximating \emph{sparse large graphs} by \emph{dense low rank graphs}, justifying the term \emph{densifying}.